Contractive coupling rates and curvature lower bounds for Markov chains: Preliminaries and main inequality

 \subsection{Arithmetic mean and discrete Bakry--\'{E}mery curvature}

-If $\theta$ is the arithmetic mean (for which $M_\theta = 1$), it is known that inequality \eqref{eq:main-ineq} is equivalent to a lower bound for the discrete Bakry--\'{E}mery curvature (see for example \cite{maa-2017}).
-For completeness, we recall the definitions and include a proof of this fact.
-In analogy with the classical setting, for $f,g\colon \Omega \to \R$ define
+If $\theta$ is the arithmetic mean, it is well known that inequality \eqref{eq:main-ineq} is equivalent to a lower bound for the discrete Bakry--\'{E}mery curvature (for example, it was already observed in \cite{maa-2017}).
+For completeness, and since we did not find a detailed proof in the literature, we recall the definitions and include a proof of this fact.
+In analogy with the classical setting discussed in great detail in \cite{bak-gen-led-2014}, for $f,g\colon \Omega \to \R$ define

 $\Gamma(f) \coloneqq \Gamma(f,f)$ and

 \begin{definition}[\cite{Sch-1999}] We say that the curvature condition $\cd(K,\infty)$ is satisfied if for all $f\colon \Omega \to \R$

 \end{definition}